For those of you who are not familiar with Satin Silkie Chicken at all, you are in the right coop.

 What is the difference between a Satin Silkie Rooster and a Satin Silkie Hen?

 Satin Silkie Rooster vs Hen is just different in physical characteristics.
 Roosters typically have larger combs and wattles.
-As well as satin rooster has longer and more prominent tail feathers, while Satin Hen have smaller combs, wattles, and tail
+As well as satin roosters have longer and more prominent tail feathers, while Satin Hen have smaller combs, wattles, and tail

 Is Satin Chicken Good for Mommas/Mothers?

 Yes, they are good mommas or mothers.
-They are very attentive to their chicks and they are famous for their momma nature.
+They are very attentive to their chicks and famous for their momma nature.